ninja7v/Traffic-Simulator/README.md

 ### 🛣Roads
 Roads have a speed limit, a number of road and a car capacity parameter.
 Each road is initialized with 2 intersections.
 ### 🚗🚛Vehicules
 Vehicules have a flow parameter, which gives the amout of car in the network.
 They also have a maximum speed, an acceleration and a security distance parameter.
-Each Vehicules is initialized with a random taget intersection on a random from a random intersection.
+Each Vehicules is initialized with a random taget intersection on a random road from a random intersection.
 Then their itinerary is obtained using the Dijkstra algorithm.
 ### 💻Optimizer
 Incoming :)